-Don’t you hate it when you delete the last page within a court pleading document in Word and your line numbers disappear?
+Don’t you hate when you delete the last page within a court pleading document in Word, and your line numbers disappear?
 If the answer is yes, you’re not alone!

-In this blog, I am going to guide you through how to fix this issue within a Word document.
+In this blog, I will guide you through how to fix this issue in Word.

 Court Pleading document with extra page